-7.8.
+7.9.
 String

 is another object within Gazprea.
-Fundamentally, a String
+Fundamentally, a string

-is a Vector
+is

 of character

-.
-This means that, like a vector, a string
+This means that, like a vector, a string behaves like a dynamically sized array,

-can provide type specific features.
+but because it is an object Gazprea can provide type specific features.

-7.8.1.
+7.9.1.
 Declaration

 .
 The same rules of